hazembook/RelCalc_Installation_Guide/README.md

   ![Which java_8 installation to Download](./Java8Download_msedge.png)

-## MySQL Installation (Required to connect the database and run SQL queries from the relcalc program)
+## MySQL Installation (Required to connect the database and run SQL queries from the relcalc application)

 * [**Download MySQL_5.7.41**](https://dev.mysql.com/downloads/windows/installer/5.7.html)